-It’s easy to let the momentum of a planning session drift away if you don’t have clear next steps.
+It’s easy to let the momentum of a FEC planning session drift away if you don’t have clear next steps.
 I recently conducted an informal survey on social media asking what people felt like they needed help with, and over and over I saw the need for an understanding of how to prioritize the top tasks/goals.

-Take care that you agree on the most important tasks and that leaders feel confident that they will be able to complete the tasks necessary to achieve the goal.
+Ensure that you agree on the most important tasks and that leaders feel confident that they will be able to complete the tasks necessary to achieve the goal.
 Consider asking a pointed question such as, “what do you see getting in the way of meeting the milestones of this goal?” so that you can understand potential obstacles.
 Candid conversation is critical during this process so leaders raise potential impediments to be discussed and prepared for.
 You don’t want to be eight weeks into the new year and learn that someone has made no progress because they didn’t know how to get started, for example.
 The more trust and teamwork you’ve fostered, the easier it will be to have this kind of honest conversation.

 When you’re first starting out, it is often helpful to brainstorm the steps to the goal either chronologically, or by envisioning the desired outcome and working backwards, says success guru, Jack Canfield.
 If you haven’t read Jack Canfield’s, “The Success Principles” — it’s one of the best books on setting and achieving goals available.
 What’s important is that everyone responsible for an initiative has the clarity and confidence to know what must happen next.

 There are many ways to set and achieve meaningful goals, and this is just one way that can provide you with a framework to allow you to analyze any area of your business and set out on a plan to improve and grow.